Duchess of Sussex weighed up calling father 'daddy'

 'Dehumanising'

-The duchess's legal team has still to provide their account, as they seek to uphold the finding of the earlier court.
+The duchess's legal team is seeking to uphold the finding of the earlier court.

 Welcoming the earlier ruling, Meghan had said it was a victory against "dehumanising" media behaviour.